APVR: Hour-Level Long Video Understanding with Adaptive Pivot Visual Information Retrieval: Introduction

 The inherent trade-off between temporal coverage and computational feasibility has hindered existing methods from achieving comprehensive video understanding.
-To address this core challenge, we propose \textbf{A}daptive \textbf{P}ivot \textbf{V}isual information \textbf{R}etrieval (\textbf{APVR}) framework, a training-free approach that integrates spatio-semantic frame retrieval with token retrieval and compression, as shown in Fig. \ref{fig:intro}(d).
-This two-stage retrieval mechanism enables the system to concentrate computational resources on the pivot visual information that is most relevant to the input query, thus efficiently processing hour-long videos without encountering memory limitations.
+To address this core challenge, we propose \textbf{A}daptive \textbf{P}ivot \textbf{V}isual information \textbf{R}etrieval (\textbf{APVR}) framework, a training-free approach that integrates spatio-semantic frame retrieval with token retrieval and compression, as shown in Fig.~\ref{fig:intro}(d).
+This two-stage retrieval mechanism concentrates computational resources on the most relevant visual information for the input query, thus enabling efficient, scalable and adaptable understanding of hour-long videos without retraining or encountering memory limitations.

 Specifically, at the frame level, our \textit{Pivot Frame Retrieval (PFR)} component expands the original query into four types of semantic information: \textit{objects, descriptions, relations,} and \textit{semantics}.
 This expansion enables more comprehensive frame scoring from spatial and semantic perspectives using complementary visual models: CLIP for semantic similarity and Grounding-DINO for object detection and spatial reasoning.
-The framework incorporates temporal diffusion mechanisms to maintain temporal coherence and employs adaptive resampling strategies to progressively refine frame selection across multiple iterations.
+The framework incorporates temporal diffusion mechanisms to maintain temporal coherence and employs adaptive resampling strategies to efficiently and iteratively refine frame scoring and final selection.
 At the token level, our \textit{Pivot Token Retrieval (PTR)} component extends the concept of semantic importance to fine-grained visual representations.
-This component leverages query-aware multi-layer attention scoring to identify the most relevant visual tokens within selected frames, employing dynamic chunk-wise selection and head-wise soft voting mechanisms to maintain both computational efficiency and semantic accuracy.
+This component leverages query-aware multi-layer attention scoring to identify the most relevant visual tokens to select and the irrelevant visual tokens to compress within selected frames, employing dynamic chunk-wise token selection and head-wise soft voting mechanisms to maintain both computational efficiency and semantic accuracy.

-The main contributions of this work are summarized as follows:
+The main contributions of this work are as follows:

 $\bullet$ We propose APVR, a novel training-free framework that addresses scalability challenges in long video understanding through dual-granularity information retrieval.
 Our approach combines frame-level pivot retrieval with token-level adaptive selection to breakthrough the memory wall.